 $\alpha$-MnTe is a prototypical altermagnet, known for exhibiting one of the largest nonrelativistic spin splittings of electronic bands~\cite{krempasky2024altermagnetic}.
-It has been extensively studied both experimentally and theoretically~\cite{kriegner2016multiple, yin_2019, mori2020reversible, mazin2024origin,PhysRevMaterials.8.104407,GonzalezBetancourt2024, lee_2024, liu_2024, belashchenko_2025, takahashi2025symmetryminimalhamiltoniannonsymmorphic}.
-The same symmetries responsible for spin splitting also generate the SOC-driven antisymmetric spin interactions~\cite{autieri2312staggered}, though their magnitudes are not directly correlated, as the former depends on kinetic parameters and the latter on the SOC strength and SOC order~\cite{roig2024quasisymmetryconstrainedspinferromagnetism}.
-In MnTe, broken time-reversal symmetry and SOC lead to net spin magnetization~\cite{kluczyk_2024} and the anomalous Hall effect (AHE)~\cite{PhysRevLett.130.036702}.
-Given that AHE can arise from the orbital magnetization~\cite{PhysRevB.90.045202,PhysRevB.105.235142,PhysRevLett.133.236602}, the large AHE observed in MnTe may indicate a significant orbital contribution.
-Note that also in an isostructural material, FeS, AHE is observed at room temperature~\cite{Takagi2025}.
-Another key factor for weak ferromagnetism is the magnetocrystalline anisotropy, which must be small to allow spin canting.
+It has been extensively studied both experimentally and theoretically~\cite{kriegner2016multiple, yin_2019, mori2020reversible, mazin2024origin,PhysRevMaterials.8.104407,GonzalezBetancourt2024, lee_2024, liu_2024, belashchenko_2025, Takahashi2025}.
+The symmetries responsible for spin splitting also generate the SOC-driven antisymmetric spin interactions~\cite{autieri2312staggered}, though their magnitudes are not directly correlated, as the former depends on kinetic parameters and the latter on the SOC strength and order~\cite{roig2024quasisymmetryconstrainedspinferromagnetism}.
+In MnTe, SOC leads to net spin magnetization, which makes it a weak ferromagnet~\cite{kluczyk_2024}.
+One of the key factors behind its emergence is the magnetocrystalline anisotropy, which must be small to not suppress the spin canting.
 In MnTe, this anisotropy was recently estimated to be $K_2 = 40~\mu$eV~\cite{dzian2025antiferromagneticresonancealphamnte}, where $K_2 S_z^2$ is the energy cost of spins acquiring a $z$-component.
-Overall, understanding orbital magnetization is crucial for advancing studies on weak ferromagnetism and related orbital-driven phenomena in altermagnets~\cite{doi:10.1126/sciadv.adn3662,sobral2024fractionalizedaltermagnetsneighboringaltermagnetic}.
+In addition, AHE was predicted and observed in MnTe~\cite{kluczyk_2024, PhysRevLett.130.036702}, and the large observed signals may indicate that both spin and orbital contributions play a significant role ~\cite{PhysRevB.90.045202,PhysRevB.105.235142,PhysRevLett.133.236602, liu2025different}.
+Therefore, a detailed understanding of orbital magnetization is essential for unveiling microscopic origin of weak ferromagnetism and for guiding future studies of orbital-driven phenomena in altermagnets ~\cite{doi:10.1126/sciadv.adn3662,sobral2024fractionalizedaltermagnetsneighboringaltermagnetic}.